microsoft/Power-Fx/docs/regular-expressions.md

 Power Fx supports the following regular expression features, with notes on how Power Fx behavior may differ from other systems.

+The regular expression must be a constant and not calculated or stored in a variable.
+Using the `&` operator and the `Concatenate`, `Char`, and `UniChar` functions with constant arguments is supported.

 ### Literal characters

 | Feature | Description |